jacobwulffwold/GAN_SR_wind_field/README.md

 # GAN_SR_wind_field
- Create super resolution of wind field by applying physics informed GAN networks
+Super resolve of 3D wind flow based on data from the HARMONIE-SIMRA model.